Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/Readme.md

-# MOB3 Persistence & Synchronization
+# ARCHIVE - MOB3 Persistence & Synchronization

+## NOTE: This repo is no longer maintained

 ## Course Overview